bean217/LeagueOfRIT_VerificationBot/README.md

 If a user is not an RIT student, they will need to contact a League of RIT Discord server admin/moderator to gain access to the server with the `@NON-RIT` role.

-**Note that the bot only considers new members.
-Any users that join the server while the bot is not running will have to perform verification manually.**
+**Note that the bot considers all users with only the @everyone role as an unverified user.**
+**Also note that whenever the bot is started up, all users who are unverified will receive a direct message asking for verification.**

 ## Credits